k963/test/test1/jenkins.md

 > This document assumes that you are familiar with Jenkins pipelines at a basic level.
 To get the basics and setup Jenkins you can refer [article](https://jenkins.io/doc/).

 Walkthrough is divided into two parts
-1. How to import AzSDK Plugin in Jenkins
+1. Import AzSDK Plugin in Jenkins
-2. How to run SVT on resources in Jenkins pipeline
+2. Run SVT on resources in Jenkins pipeline

 > Note : AzSDK Plugin requires PowerShell to be present on Jenkins Server so currently plugin is supported for Windows machines only.
 >

-### How to import AzSDK Plugin in Jenkins
+### Import AzSDK Plugin in Jenkins

 Currently AzSDK Jenkins Plugin is not hosted on Jenkins community repositories.
 You can use Jenkins web UI to upload this plugin(Azure-Secure-DevOps-Kit.hpi file) to Jenkins or place it in '$JENKINS_HOME/plugins' location.